Source GM Core pg. 102

-Dungeons are rife with devious traps meant to protect the treasures within.
-These range from mechanical devices that shoot darts or drop heavy blocks to magic runes that explode into bursts of flame.
-In addition to traps, adventurers may stumble into other types of hazards, including naturally occurring environmental hazards, mysterious hauntings, and more.
+The galaxy is rife with devious traps and security systems meant to protect everything from mundane valuables and sensitive intelligence to ancient magical relics and cutting-edge prototypes.
+These traps come in many forms, ranging from mechanical devices that shoot tranquilizer darts and technological security systems that emit a maze of dangerous laser beams to magic runes that tear open rips in reality or time.
+In addition to traps, adventurers might stumble into other types of hazards, including naturally occurring environmental hazards, mysterious hauntings, and more.

 Detecting a Hazard

 Every hazard has a trigger of some kind that sets its dangers in motion.
-For traps, this could be a mechanism like a trip wire or a pressure plate, while for an environmental hazard or haunt, the trigger may simply be proximity.
+For traps, this could be a mechanism such as a trip wire or a pressure plate, whereas for an environmental hazard or haunt, the trigger is proximity.
 When characters approach a hazard, they have a chance of finding the trigger area or mechanism before triggering the hazard.
 They automatically receive a check to detect hazards unless the hazards require a minimum proficiency rank to do so.

 Triggering a Hazard

-If the group fails to detect a hazard and the hazard’s trigger is a standard part of traveling (such as stepping on a floor plate or moving through a magical sensor while walking), the hazard’s reaction occurs.
-Hazards that would be triggered only when someone directly manipulates the environment—by opening a door, for example—use their reactions only if a PC explicitly takes that action.
+If the group fails to detect a hazard and the hazard’s trigger is a standard part of traveling (such as stepping on a floor plate or moving through a motion sensor while walking), the hazard’s reaction occurs.
+Hazards that would be triggered only when someone directly manipulates the environment—by opening a door or touching a control panel, for example—use their reactions only if a PC explicitly takes that action.

 Reaction or Free Action

 Most hazards have reactions that occur when they’re triggered.
 For simple hazards, the reaction is the entirety of the hazard’s effect.
-For complex hazards, the reaction may also cause the hazard to roll initiative, either starting a combat encounter or joining one already in progress, and the hazard continues to pose a threat over multiple rounds.
-Some hazards have a triggered free action instead of a reaction; for instance, quicksand can suck down multiple creatures per round.
+For complex hazards, the reaction might also cause the hazard to roll initiative, either starting a combat encounter or joining one already in progress, and the hazard continues to pose a threat over multiple rounds.
+Some hazards have a triggered free action instead of a reaction; for instance, an electric fence can shock multiple creatures per round.

 Routine

 A complex hazard usually follows a set of preprogrammed actions called a routine.
-Once triggered, the hazard first performs its initial reaction; then, if the PCs are not yet in encounter mode, they should roll initiative.
-(If they’re already in encounter mode, their initiative remains the same.)
+Once triggered, the hazard first performs its initial reaction; then, if the PCs aren’t yet in encounter mode, they should roll initiative.
+If they’re already in encounter mode, their initiative remains the same.
 The hazard might tell you to roll initiative for it—in this case, the hazard rolls initiative using its Stealth modifier.

 Resetting a Hazard